 There are many ways to get your information out there, once you’ve identified who you need to tell about your business, products or services.
 Social media, local press, national press, TV and radio – knowing how to approach them and get your information considered is a very useful skill.

 Creating and managing a relationship with the people who work for these outlets is also vital.

 What you should know about PR

-Making PR part of your business plans makes it far more effective – you will know what your goals are, and you can use PR to make them happen – whether it’s selling more product or getting your name out there to a wider audience.
+Making PR part of your business plan makes it far more effective – you will know what your goals are, and you can use PR to make them happen – whether it’s selling more product or getting your business name out there to a wider audience.

 If you have time, you can manage some of the PR yourself – you can send press releases, messages on social media and so on.
 See our handy guide below to writing the perfect press release.